BTCapsule/BTCapsule_Android/README.md

 4. Microsoft Word

 Open Pydroid, tap on the menu, and choose Pip.
-Install the following dependancies:
+Install the following dependencies:

 1. bitcoin-utils